RodrigoSMarques/flutter_branch_sdk/README.md

 # flutter_branch_sdk

-This is a Flutter plugin that implemented Branch SDK (https://branch.io).
+This is a Flutter plugin that implemented [Branch SDK](https://branch.io).

 Branch.io helps mobile apps grow with deep links that power referral systems, sharing links and invites with full attribution and analytics.